 I spend a lot of time in my kitchen.
 I feel like I'm constantly cleaning it.
-This little feeling got me thinking about a big problem that I feel faces a lot of kitchen users out there, how can I keep my kitchen clean and cook in it too?
+This little feeling got me thinking about a big problem that I feel faces a lot of moms out there, how can I keep my kitchen clean and cook in it too?

 It really is the million dollar question, how to keep your kitchen clean and cook in it too?
 I'm here to tell you that it is possible.
 With a little bit of work and planning, you can have a clean kitchen and cook.

 Step 1: Start Off With A Clean Slate

 Starting with a clean kitchen will make your life easier.
 How easy will it be for you to clean as you go if your kitchen starts off messy?

 Chances are you are going to walk into your kitchen, grunt (well at least I would), walk out, and call the pizza guy.

 When I say start off with a clean slate here are a few things to consider:

 If the dishwasher is empty then it will be so easy to rinse a dish and put it in there.
 Most of the hard work is done!

 The counters are clear of clutter then you can easily have space to prepare your food.
 You will not be fighting for counter space (unless you have a kitchen without counter space, and then my heart goes out to you) making your task that much easier.
 Which brings me to step 2.